-Status: Passed the Senate on a party-line vote and is pending in the Assembly.
+Status: Passed the Senate on a party-line vote and has passed the Assembly Health Committee and is pending in the Assembly Appropriations Committee.

 Extension of Joint and Several Liability for Property Services to Public Entities (AB 520)

 To address concerns about wage theft in the property service and long-term care industries, in 2015 the California Legislature enacted SB 588 making businesses that contract for services in the property services or long-term care industries jointly and severally liable for certain wage and hour violations by the vendor actually employing the individuals doing the work.
 This bill would further extend this joint and several liability to public entities that contract for such services in the property service or long-term care industries.